 - It is part of an affirmative action program for people with disabilities (applicants can choose not to respond).

 - There is objective on-the-job evidence that the employee isn’t doing their job or is a safety risk due to the condition.

 - Moving the employee to a spot that gets better sun exposure

 - Extending outdoor breaks

 - Offering leave for treatment

-- Inform your employee about the company’s mental health benefits, such as Employee Assistance Program.
+- Inform your employee about the company’s mental health benefits, such as your Employee Assistance Program.

 - Implement a “return-to-work” program that formalizes the process, perhaps with reduced hours and remote working when possible.

-With many companies striving to provide employees with a customer-like experience, being prepared to address health conditions like depression and SAD is critical to your employer brand.
-By doing it well, you’re not only creating a culture of support and wellness, you’re also putting your investment in your people on full display.
+With many companies striving to hang on to valuable employees and provide them with a customer-like experience, being prepared to address health conditions like depression and SAD is critical to your employer brand and your retention strategy.
+By doing it well, you’re not only creating a culture of support and wellness, but you’re also maximizing your investment in your people.

 This article is meant to assist HR professionals in addressing SAD in the workplace.
 It is not health or legal advice.
 If you think you may be suffering from SAD, contact your healthcare provider.